AscendingCreations/AxumSession/databases/sqlx/README.md

 ## 🔎 Examples

-You can locate the example files within [`Repository`](https://github.com/AscendingCreations/AxumSession/tree/main/examples)
+You can locate the example files within the [`Repository`](https://github.com/AscendingCreations/AxumSession/tree/main/examples)